hamitefe/raymarch/README.md

   - get the distance between the closest object and the current point
   - go forward in the direction by the distance
   - repeat until you hit something
+# Features
+  - Spacial repeation
+  - Objects bending into each other as they get closer
+# Known issues
+  - can not render objects with scale smaller than 1 corretly